This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Using Frozen Fruit Instead of Ice: To keep your smoothie cold without diluting it with ice, use frozen fruits.
-You can freeze ripe bananas (peeled), as well as spinach and kale.
-Just add them straight from the freezer into the blender.
+• Use Frozen Fruit Instead of Ice: Frozen fruit keeps your smoothie cold without watering it down.
+You can freeze ripe bananas (peeled), spinach, and kale for easy use.

 Frequently Asked Questions

-Yes, blend it and store it in the fridge for up to 24 hours.
-Give it a good shake before drinking.
+It’s best enjoyed fresh, but you can store it in the fridge for up to 24 hours.
+Shake or stir before drinking.

 Ways To Use Leftover Ingredients